About Jesus Steve Sweetman

 Opening Remarks (ch.
 1:1 - 2)

-As it is with most all of Paul’s letters, he opens by stating his name and that he is “an apostle of Jesus Christ, by the will of God”.
+Paul states in verse 1 that he is “an apostle of Jesus Christ , by the will of God”.
 In the first chapter of Galatians we see that Paul defends his calling, that it is from God and not from man.
 Many of us may like to make the same claim, but does the fruit of our calling prove its authenticity?

 Paul also includes Timothy in his introductory statement.
 Therefore this letter, although written by Paul, or at least dictated by Paul, was from Timothy as well.

-This letter was written “to the church of God at Corinth”, but not for them alone.
+This letter was written “to the church of God at Corinth ”, but not for them alone.
 Paul includes all the saints throughout the region of Achaia.
 It is clear that Paul was dealing with specific matters relating to a specific church in his letters, yet what he has to say and teach is good for others as well, including us today.
+Some people thus say that from this early time, the writings of Paul were seen as inspired, as being canonical.
+Achaia was a Roman province in the south of Greece .
+Corinth , Athens , and Sparta , were located in Achaia.

-Paul was an apostle.
+Paul claims to be an apostle in verse 1.
 The word "apostle" simply means "a sent one".
 Paul said that God sent him and this sending was His will.
 We know it was God's will.
 It certainly wasn't Paul's will.
-Paul was going in the opposite direction when God interrupted his life to call him to Himself and to ministry.
+Paul was going in the opposite direction when God interrupted his life to call him first to Himself and then to ministry.

 The God Of All Comfort (ch.
 1:3 - 11)

 In verse 3 Paul says, “praise be to the God and Father of our Lord Jesus Christ”.
 This is important to the core of the gospel, and Paul never forgets this truth.
 The truth is that the God we serve is the Father of our Lord Jesus Christ.
-This is the God of Christians, and we cannot forget this in our day when this truth is being challenged.
+This is the God of Christians, and we cannot forget this in our day when this truth is being challenged with all sorts of generic and false gods.
+The trend in today's world is to say that all religions lead to the same god, but this is not Biblical and must be denounced in no uncertain terms.

 Paul continues by saying that this God “is the God of all comfort, who comforts us in all of our troubles”.
 This verse alone should tell us that Christians do experience trouble.
 We are not alienated from trouble and hardship just because we are Christians.
 Paul’s life is certainly an example of this.
 He experienced more trouble than most and the trouble he went through was due to the fact that he was a Christian.